elastic/apm-agent-nodejs/lib/instrumentation/modules/next/README.md

             class DevServer (in dev/next-dev-server.js, used for `next dev`)

+## dist/server/next.js

+This is the first module imported for `require('next')`.
+It is used solely to `agent.setFramework(...)`.
+Doing so in "next-server.js" can be too late because it is lazily imported when creating the Next server -- by which point metadata may have already been sent on the first APM agent intake request.

 ## dist/server/next-server.js

 This file in the "next" package implements the `NextNodeServer`, the Next.js